 2020 prize winners

-The winners of this year’s Basil Sellers Art Prize were announced in a special online broadcast in early October, 2020:
+The winners of the 2020 Basil Sellers Art Prize were announced in a special online broadcast.:

 BSAP past winners include some of the most outstanding artists from the region whose practices traverse a number of mediums.

 - 2016: Merryn Sommerville – Ghosts I’ve met

 - 2014: Susan Chancellor – The family lounge